zeroshii/Progressive-Budget/README.md

-# Unit 18 PWA Homework: Online/Offline Budget Trackers
+# PWA Online/Offline Budget Tracker

+## Description
-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+This is a Budget Tracker application that allows for offline access and functionality.
+Users will be able to add expenses and deposits to their budget with or without an online connection.
+Transactions entered offline will populate the total when brought back online.

-Offline Functionality:
+## Functionality

+Offline:

   * Enter deposits offline